 1. Affiliate Marketing Will Drive Growth

 Like other markets that are federally unregulated, such as marijuana, cryptocurrency faces its challenges in advertising.
 Initially, companies gave cryptocurrency advertising a hard pass, but recently have been giving it a second look.
-For example, Google initially banned cryptocurrency advertising, yet just last month eased up.
+For example, Google initially banned cryptocurrency advertising, yet eased up in September 2018.
 Similarly, in January 2018 Facebook banned all cryptocurrency advertising including bitcoin and ICOs, then six months later in June 2018 reversed its stance.

 Yet challenges remain.
 As such, affiliate marketing offers a lot of promise as an alternate route to cryptocurrency advertising.
 Binance, for example, is a trading platform that launched in 2017 and became the biggest trading platform for cryptocurrency in terms of traffic.
 Binance pays 20-40% lifetime trading commission fees for each new customer referral, allegedly enabling a few affiliates to become millionaires from its program.
 Other popular affiliate programs include Coinbase, CoinPayments, Changelly, LedgerWallet, and Purse.